Craft and design projects in Denmark and abroad

 A good, complete application meets the formal criteria for what the application must include, arguing precisely and concisely why the project is important and relevant to the applicant, the craft, and society in general.

-We recommend you to use the browsers Chrome or Firefox when you fill in the application form.
+We recommend you to use the browser Chrome or Firefox.

 You must attach the following:

-- No more than two A4 sheets featuring relevant images that visualise the project: e.g. photographs, sketches or other images (PDF).
+- No more than two A4 sheets featuring relevant images that visualize the project: e.g. photographs, sketches or other images (PDF or Word).

-- Where relevant, no more than five A4 sheets of images documenting previous work (PDF).
+- Where relevant, no more than five A4 sheets of images documenting previous work (PDF or Word).

-- Brief CV’s of all the craftspeople, designers, curators, innovators, writers, etc., seeking funding.
+- CV’s of all the craftspeople, designers, curators, innovators, writers, etc., seeking funding.
 CV’s must be no more than a single A4 sheet.
-For projects involving several participants, enclose only shortened CV’s of not more than half an A4 sheet each.
-(PDF)
+For projects involving several participants, enclose only shortened CV’s of no more than half an A4 sheet each.
+(Word or PDF)

 Do not attach images of other people's work, e.g., inspirational images and mood boards.
 If there are particular reasons for attaching pictures of other people's works, it must be clearly stated that they are not yours.
 Similarly, you must state whether the artistic work submitted was collaborative or not.